 In partnership with Americans for the Arts’ Animating Democracy Initiative, NCDD developed a web feature designed to help members of the dialogue & deliberation community strengthen their work by linking it to the arts.
 The feature includes descriptions of successful arts-based civic dialogue projects and links to artists who can work with D&D practitioners to bring the arts into their projects.
 Leah Lamb coordinated this project.
 She also coordinated the arts component at NCDD’s 2006 conference in San Francisco.
 Leah (leahlamb @ gmail.com) is the director of Online Election Initiatives at Current TV.

 In 2004 and 2005, Lars ran a scoping study to determine whether a “National Dialogue Bureau” was a feasible idea.
 The Dialogue Bureau, if developed, would supply journalists with a “one stop” destination for the collection of views held by ordinary Americans who engage in dialogue about current affairs.
 The Dialogue Bureau would create a network of leaders of dialogue and deliberation groups who are willing to speak with the media about the key findings and concerns of their group.
 The Dialogue Bureau would deepen media coverage of an issue while providing D&D leaders – and D&D in general – with increased publicity.
-NCDD is currently seeking funding to move forward on this idea.
-Lars Torres (lhtorres @ americaspeaks.org) is a Researcher for AmericaSpeaks (www.americaspeaks.org), an organization that is well-known for its 21st Century Town Meeting model that engages large groups of citizens in public deliberation.
+The results of Lars’ research are available at http://ncdd.org/rc/item/2941.
+At the time, Lars Torres was a Researcher for AmericaSpeaks, an organization well-known for its 21st Century Town Meeting model that engages large groups of citizens in public deliberation.

 Karla Andreu, Dialogue Bureau Project Coordinator